gpleiss/efficient_densenet_pytorch/README.md

 ## Usage

+**Note: this demo is currently only compatible with PyTorch v0.1.12.**

+- To downgrade PyTorch from v0.2 or higher, please refer to this [instruction](https://discuss.pytorch.org/t/could-i-downgrade-pytorch-or-should-i-do-something-more-after-upgrading/1617/4).

+- For v0.2, please trace this [issue](https://github.com/gpleiss/efficient_densenet_pytorch/issues/11).

 **In your existing project:**
 There are two files in the `models` folder.
  - `models/densenet.py` is a "naive" implementation, based off the [torchvision](https://github.com/pytorch/vision/blob/master/torchvision/models/densenet.py) and
 [project killer](https://github.com/felixgwu/img_classification_pk_pytorch/blob/master/models/densenet.py) implementations.
  - `models/densenet_efficient.py` is the new efficient implementation.
 (Code is still a little ugly.
 We're working on cleaning it up!)
 Copy either one of those files into your project!
- - `models/densenet_efficient.py` is the new efficient implementation with multi-GPU support.
+ - `models/densenet_efficient_multi_gpu.py` is the new efficient implementation with multi-GPU support.
 They work as stand-alone files.

 **Running the demo:**